Last Resort (1986 film): Release

 In July 1985 it was announced Roger Corman's newly formed distribution company Concorde Pictures would team with Cinema Group to distribute films.
 Their first releases would include Club Sandwich (which became Last Resort) and Cocaine Wars from Concorde and Born American and Hollywood Vice Squad from Cinema Group.

 Grodin said he "knew that with Roger releasing it, because of the lack of marketing money available, its exposure would be extremely limited."
 He said he tried to buy the film from Corman along with two friends of his, Edgar Scherick and Julian Schlosberg, but Corman refused, "probably figuring we knew something."

 Grodin said Roger Corman premiered the film on cable before it was released theatrically to avoid giving the writers a bonus.

 Reception

-Roger Ebert wrote "There are countless comic possibilities in Last Resort, most of them unrealized."
+Roger Ebert wrote, "There are countless comic possibilities in Last Resort, most of them unrealized."

-Gene Siskel in the Chicago Tribune wrote "what a waste of a perfectly good idea for a comedy."
+Gene Siskel in the Chicago Tribune wrote, "what a waste of a perfectly good idea for a comedy."

 The San Francisco Examiner said it was "a sundrenched goofball comedy" that "was worth the trip".

 The film earned $204,000 in its first weekend.
-It was a commercial disappointment although Corman argued "I'm sure it made money for Roger."
+It was a commercial disappointment although Grodin argued "I'm sure it made money for Roger."